nferrara100/doc-engineer-assignment/README.md

 - The right [search parameters](https://www.algolia.com/doc/api-reference/search-api-parameters/) are being used
 - Design will not be taken into account in the evaluation.
   We are expecting a very basic display of the information nothing more.
-- No links are needed.
+- No links handling is needed.
 - Ease of running of the demo.

 ### Deliverable